cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 The `status` indicates whether an event or place is still available for visits or not.

-For an in-depth understanding of the `status` parameter we advice to read our guide (TO DO: link to guide).
+For an in-depth understanding of the `status` field we advice to read our guide (TO DO: link to guide).

 **Applicable on endpoints**